Community Outreach

 Charitable Donations

 Doylestown Hospital is requesting donations of handmade prayer blankets for patients at the end of their lives.
 The size that works best for bed-bound patients is approximately 4.5 by 2.5 feet, woven, knitted or crocheted, of bright or comforting colors, particularly shades of blue.
 Blankets can be put in a bag labeled “Pastoral Care Department” and dropped off at the Main Lobby front desk at the hospital.
 Please include your name and address.
-Should you have any question about any of this, please feel free to contact them at the number below.
 Thank you so much for considering this need.

 Before you drop off your blanket please take a photo and send it to Debbie Faehner.
 Photos will be part of our monthly show & tell and be counted toward our goal of 70 blankets.